tritonmc/triton-website/docs/getting-started/initial-configuration.md

 ```

 ::: tip
-If you're using the BungeeCord network appreach, you don't need to put the token in any Spigot server.
+If you're using the BungeeCord network approach, you don't need to put the token in any Spigot server.
 :::

 After getting access to TWIN, follow the [translating your first message guide](/guides/first-translation).